 We have multiple facilities, and one does process Almond Flour and Coconut Flour.
 The majority of our products — including flours in paper roll top bags, boxed products including hot cereals, pancake mixes, baking mixes, baking aids such as yeast and cornstarch, gluten free products and all of our pastas — are made in a facility which is both peanut and tree nut free.
 You'll find this info on each product package under the ingredients list.

 Some products in stand-up plastic pouches are produced in another facility, which is also peanut free.
 We do produce Almond Flour/Meal and Coconut Flour there.
 Dedicated equipment (all food contact surfaces) for almond flour and coconut flour, as well as stringent cleaning procedures, including an allergen swab test, are undertaken on all shared equipment to prevent cross contamination.

-Here is a list of all our products which are produced on equipment which processes tree nuts (but uses dedicated food contact surfaces which are tree-nut free, and allergen swab processes to ensure your safety):
+Here is a list of all our products which are produced in an environment which processes tree nuts (but on dedicated food contact surfaces which are tree-nut free, and allergen swab processes to ensure your safety):

 Yes!
 Our yeast is gluten free and processed in the dedicated gluten-free facility.
 This production line is also free of the top 8 allergens (egg, soy, dairy, gluten, peanuts, tree nuts, meat and shellfish) and the entire facility is peanut-free and tree-nut free.